 Located in Kölner Str.
 33 in the city center of Frechen, at the western Cologne city border in the northwest of North Rhine-Westphalia, The Education Center covers an area of about 5,000 square meters.
 The project is a four-story residential building developed and constructed by our group in an ideal location right next to the historic train station.
 The three main buildings are connected by two annex buildings.
 The four stories of the building are divided into different functional areas through its well-thought-out scientific design, in order to meet the needs of various kinds of education, business and living requirements.

+The construction of the property was already completed in April 2020.
+Soon thereafter, the Part C of the object was handed over to the University of Applied Sciences for SMEs (FHM, Campus Frechen) and was put into operation in June 2020.
 The project provides targeted education, training and further study activities for minors and adults.
-In cooperation with national and international universities and research institutes, we provide quality education services in various fields such as finance, media, human resources and health management, and provide different forms of educational advisory services to promote the cultural exchange between China and Germany.
+In cooperation with national and international universities and research institutes, we provide quality education services in various fields such as new engineering, architecture & real estate, fashion and health management, and provide different forms of educational advisory services to promote the cultural exchange between China and Germany.

 Project Overview: In a large exhibition hall built on a 4000 square meter lot in Europapark industrial park in Frechen that is open all-year round, customers are able to view samples of Chinese furniture from leading manufacturers who are looking to expand their business to Germany.